 One of the most important concepts in music publishing is how each recorded song has two unique copyrights, or two “halves.”
 Knowing how these halves co-exist is essential to understanding the unique royalties each side earns for the use of your song.

 The Composition and the Recording

 Before we dive in, let’s be clear on what we mean by “copyright.”
 As we’ve written before, a copyright is a bundle of rights granted to an author of an original creative work that has been fixed in a tangible medium, whether it’s written out or recorded in demo form.

-Every song is divided into the composition and the master recording.
+Every song is divided into the composition and the recording.
 The composition is the original idea of the song put in some tangible form.
 It could be a simple recording you make with your smartphone, or the lyrics and chords of the song written out on paper.

 How Each Copyright Earns You Royalties

 You’re probably wondering how these two kinds of copyrights generate money from your work.
 Well, it depends on which copyright you hold.

 As the originator of a song, songwriters and their publishers generally hold performance and mechanical publishing rights, referred to collectively as “publishing” or “composition” royalties.
 Mechanical royalties are generated whenever your song is reproduced in any form, whether it’s a physical format like a CD or LP, a digital download, or an on-demand stream (e.g., Apple Music or Spotify).

-Whoever controls the master recording — whether it’s a recording artist self-releasing their work or a proper label — contracts a distributor to get the music into digital stores and services - as well as to collect master side royalties for streaming and digital downloads.
+Whoever controls the recording — whether it’s a recording artist self-releasing their work or a proper label — contracts a distributor to get the music into digital stores and services - as well as to collect recording side royalties for streaming and digital downloads.
 Artists and labels will also be paid for physical copies sold, whether it’s directly through their website, on tour at a merch table, or via a distributor who sells and ships physical copies to retailers.

 So, now that you know what kind of royalties each kind of copyright grants you, it should be easy to collect them, right?